praveenmenon/MeetingAgent/README.md

 - "What decisions were made about the project timeline?"
 - "Add these action items as tasks"
 - "Show me meetings about budget planning"
+- "memory stats" (if memory is enabled)

+**Memory-Enhanced Features:**
+- Personalized responses based on your meeting history
+- Context-aware answers using past interactions
+- Learning from your preferences and patterns

 ### Task Creation